Undergraduate Special Education

-The course is about reading for students with problems and disabilities through the use of theories, models, and specific research-based programs in phonemic awareness, decoding, reading and comprehension.
-We will examine the processes and skills children and adolescents engage in to read and understand literature and content within the curriculum.
-Specifically the difficulties encountered by students with language and learning differences will be reviewed and research providing "best practices" in teaching phonemic awareness, reading, decoding, and comprehension as a tool for literacy development will be emphasized.
-Student will develop skills for teachin reading/writing vocabulary, reading comprehension, and writing process/products and explore technology that supports instruction.
-Students will master instructional strategies for teaching the development and fluency aspects of phonemic awareness, reading, decoding, and comprehension withing the special and regular curriculum.

 This course is about writers and writing.
 We will examine the processes and skills children and adolescents engage in to develop vocabulary, comprehend text, and compose quality written work are examined.
 Specifically the difficulties encountered by students with language and learning differences will be reviewed and research providing "best practices" in teaching writing as a tool for literacy development will be emphasized.
 Student will develop skills for teachin reading/writing vocabulary, reading comprehension, and writing process/products and explore technology that supports instruction.
 Students will master instructional strategies for teaching the development and fluency aspects of composition.